harvard-cns/cs145-20-project4/README.md

 Since reading and dumping the queue length of each packet results in large overhead, you are going to record and dump the average queue length within a certain time range.
 Here are what you need to do:

 1. Create a register array named `inport_qlen`, which has enough number of registers so that the it can record the queue length for each interface (port).
 In other words, `inport_qlen[i]` records the queue length information of the `i`-th interface.
-2. Create another register array named `inport_pkts`, which has the same width as `inport_qlen`.
+2. Create another register array named `inport_packets`, which has the same width as `inport_qlen`.
 It records the number of packets arrived through each interface.
 3. For each packet arrived at a certain interface, add the queue length to the corresponding register in `inport_qlen`.
 The queue length is stored in `standard_metadata.enq_qdepth`.
-Increase the corresponding register in `inport_pkts` as well.
+Increase the corresponding register in `inport_packets` as well.

 ### Reading Queue Length Periodically